fbarresi/BeckhoffHttpClient/README.md

 - **NO Licence** costs (This software is free also for commercial uses)
 - support HTTP/HTTPS API calls
 - support **all** API methods (GET, POST, PUT, DELETE, HEAD, OPTIONS, PATCH, MERGE, COPY)
-- reads any Json body with complex nested structures
+- reads any Json body with complex nested structures (it also works with json lists of object as API response)
 - parse any Json response to plc structure

 ## Prepare your PLC